 e also meet frequently with animal advocacy groups as they bring important perspectives to issues, global advancements and science related to animal welfare.
 We are committed to seeking open and constructive relationships with them.

 Stakeholders, committees and working groups that Maple Leaf Foods is a member of or works with:

-Member of the Global C Welfare (GCAW)
+Member of the Global Coalition for Animal Welfare (GCAW)